 Fig. 2.
 IDEF3 Diagram Example

 IDEF methodology is suitable for almost any form of business, and for anyone who needs to record enterprise architecture in a process driven manner.
-The IDEF Business Process Diagram solution and ConceptDraw PRO cater for these needs, giving both beginner and experienced users the tools they need to create effective business process diagrams.
+The IDEF Business Process Diagram solution and ConceptDraw DIAGRAM v12 cater for these needs, giving both beginner and experienced users the tools they need to create effective business process diagrams.